Eight ways to Simplify Your Life to Reduce Stress.

 Once I started paying attention, I realized that I wore the same outfits repeatedly; those were the outfits that I felt best in!
 I love ruffles and flowy/flowery stuff like the next gal, but I finally realized that they really weren’t ‘my style.
 I feel better in more tailored clothes.
 Now, I am much more critical of what I bring home.

-By editing your wardrobe and your ‘style’ you will find that you spend less on clothing and simplify the ‘what to wear’ dilemma!
+By editing your wardrobe and your ‘style’, you will find that you spend less on clothing and simplify the ‘what to wear’ dilemma!
 Look at photos of yourself…what are you wearing in the photos that you like?
 On those days when you feel on top of the world, what are you wearing?

 I wouldn’t say I have a ‘capsule wardrobe’ yet, but I am definitely moving towards it!

 Go through your email inbox.
 It is nearly impossible to buy anything online today and not end up with that vendor in your inbox tomorrow!
-I sent my son pretzels for Valentine’s Day and starting receiving daily emails from the Pretzel company the very next day.
+I sent my son pretzels for Valentine’s Day and started receiving daily emails from the Pretzel company the very next day.
 No offense Pretzel Company, but I unsubscribed the next day.

 My friend Kathleen ends each day with ZERO unread emails in her inbox.
 She has motivated me to do the same!